outdatedbrowser/outdated-browser/README.md

 <br>Read through the issues or report new ones.
 <br>Write some tests to make sure we don't accidentally break each other's code.
 <br>Send a pull request.
+<br>**Note:** mind that this is NOT a plugin for the latest browsers, but the complete opposite!
+The html, css and javascript must work properly in very old browsers (IE6, IE7, etc), so there is no point to use the latest recommendations.
+It must work properly at least on IE6, so please double test it before sending a pull request.

 **TRANSLATIONS** <br>
 Rename with a proper language abbreviation: it — italian , de — german, fr — french, nl — dutch , br — brazilian portuguese, etc. <br>